Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 • AI-powered tools including AI-assisted object selection and background removal

-• PowerTRACE for bitmap-to-vector tracing (genuinely better than anything else out there)
+• PowerTRACE for bitmap-to-vector tracing (genuinely better than anything else on the market)

 • Corel PHOTO-PAINT bundled for raster editing